1. What is your specialty?

 How often should i get a massage?

 Depending on muscular condition, level of pain or stress, a visit can be weekly, every 2 weeks or monthly.
-After the session a treatment plan can be discussed according to your needs..For chronic pain a suggested short term of frequent visits may be discussed.
+After the session a treatment plan can be discussed according to your need..For chronic pain a suggested short term of frequent visits may be discussed.
 Each treatment brings benefits.
 Regular massage brings greater long-term benefits.

 8..
 Are the treatments covered under the Dutch Insurance?

 Although being a registered massage therapist from Canada, unfortunately the Dutch insurance system will not recognize foreign massage therapist

 Strictly necessary cookies guarantee functions without which this website would not function as intended.
 As a result these cookies cannot be deactivated.
 These cookies are used exclusively by this website and are therefore first party cookies.
 This means that all information stored in the cookies will be returned to this website.

 Functional cookies enable this website to provide you with certain functions and to store information already provided (such as registered name or language selection) in order to offer you improved and more personalized functions.